brunoclpinto/BUFY/docs/design_overview.md

 ### `cli`

 Phase 3 introduces an interactive `rustyline`-powered shell that wraps the ledger APIs with contextual menus and command dispatch.
 Users can create or load ledgers, add accounts/categories/transactions, list data, and save progress without leaving the prompt.
 Time-based fields use a `TimeInterval` editor that supports arbitrary “repeat every N <unit>” entries for budgets and recurrences.
 Script mode (enabled via the `BUDGET_CORE_CLI_SCRIPT` env var) keeps pipelines testable for CI and automated workflows.
+The `summary` command delegates directly to the ledger’s budgeting APIs so the shell remains a thin presentation layer.

 ### `utils`